-My current work is with the 19th century photographic print making processes of platinum, palladium, kallitype and gum bichromate for their subtle tonal range, luminosity and inherent permanence.
+I work with the 19th century photographic print making processes of platinum, palladium, kallitype, cyanotype and gum bichromate for their subtle tonal range, luminosity and inherent permanence.
 These manual processes help me make my prints in a pictoralist and painterly manner to render the extraordinary beauty and drama of the New Zealand landscape.
-The prints are labour intensive and influenced by many variables, some I try to control, others I leave for serendipity to make her mark.
+My prints are labour intensive and influenced by many variables, some I try to control, others I leave for serendipity to make her mark.

 My goal is to inspire those who see my work to look more carefully at the world around them and to discover beauty in the familiar and in the lesser known places around us.